Anna Cantalini, MA, RP

 Registered Psychotherapist

 As a mother and a dual-licensed healthcare professional, I understand the unique weight women carry.
-Whether you are facing the burnout of "doing it all," the nuances of women’s mental health throughout the lifespan, or the challenges of OCD and chronic illness, I provide a space for relief and clarity.
-Together, we work to make sense of your experiences, helping you rebuild trust in yourself and find reconnection in a world that often asks you to put yourself last.
+Practicing from an intersectional, feminist lens, I recognize that the burnout of "doing it all" isn’t a personal failure, but a natural response to a world that often demands you put yourself last.
+Whether you are navigating the nuances of women’s mental health throughout the lifespan, or managing the challenges of OCD and chronic illness, I provide a collaborative space for relief and clarity.
+Together, we work to dismantle systemic pressures, make sense of your experiences, and help you rebuild trust in yourself.

-With 17 years in the healthcare sector and an eclectic background in Fine Arts, Massage Therapy, and Counselling Psychology, I bring a deep understanding of human suffering and resilience to every session.
+With 17 years in the healthcare sector and an eclectic background in Fine Arts, Massage Therapy, and Counselling Psychology, I bring a deep understanding of human suffering, systemic impact, and resilience to every session.
 My approach is compassionate, transparent, and unwavering in its commitment to your mental, emotional, and spiritual well-being.

 Pronouns: She/Her